JeffMcClintock/GMPI/README.md

 The GMPI framework will automatically initialize, synchronize, save, and load your plugin state from/into that member variable.

 If the GUI is closed, the framework updates it the next time it is opened.
-If the Processor is suspended (due to the silence-detection feature), the GUI will remain 'live' and responsive, because the plugin state is owned by neither the GUI nor the Processor, but shared.
+If the Processor is suspended (due to the silence-detection feature), the GUI will remain 'live' and responsive, because [...]

 Supported datatypes are: 32 and 64-bit integer and float, bool, std::string, BLOB (any struct composed of plain data types).

 # Syncronisation by default

 Synchronizing a plugin's state between the GUI and Audio thread in other APIs is a common source of bugs and confusion.
 In GMPI it's simple.
-Here is how the GUI can update the plugin's gain parameter.
+Here is how the GUI can update the plugin's gain param[...]

 ```C
 pinGain = 3.5;